SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 5.3 Ghz crashed in Benchmarks.
 5.2Ghz worked.
 So far everything is working and no further crashing with 5.2Ghz.

+5.2 Ghz All-Core is working with 1.31V and is stable so far.

 Temps on idle: 35°C.